snowballons/streamwatch-cli/README.md

 ## Configuration File

-Stream Manager CLI stores your list of stream URLs in a streams.json file located in a platform-specific user configuration directory:
+Streamwatch stores your list of stream URLs in a streams.json file located in a platform-specific user configuration directory:

-Linux/macOS: Typically ~/.config/stream-manager-cli/streams.json (or $XDG_CONFIG_HOME/stream-manager-cli/streams.json if XDG_CONFIG_HOME is set).
+Linux/macOS: Typically ~/.config/stream-manager-cli/streams.json (or $XDG_CONFIG_HOME/streamwatch-cli/streams.json if XDG_CONFIG_HOME is set).
-Windows: Typically %APPDATA%\stream-manager-cli\streams.json (e.g., C:\Users\YourUser\AppData\Roaming\stream-manager-cli\streams.json).
+Windows: Typically %APPDATA%\streamwatch-cli\streams.json (e.g., C:\Users\YourUser\AppData\Roaming\streamwatch-cli\streams.json).

 You generally don't need to edit this file manually, as adding and removing streams is handled through the [A] and [R] menu options.
 Other settings (like stream quality, timeouts) are currently defined within the package's config.py file.
 Modifying these requires editing the source code if installed manually, or would require forking/reinstalling if installed via pip.